spack/spack/lib/spack/docs/module_file_support.rst

    Spack only generates modulefiles when a package is installed.
 If you attempt to install a package and it is already installed, Spack will not regenerate modulefiles for the package.
-This may to inconsistent modulefiles if the Spack module configuration has changed since the package was installed, either by editing a file or changing scopes or environments.
+This may lead to inconsistent modulefiles if the Spack module configuration has changed since the package was installed, either by editing a file or changing scopes or environments.